 This influential group sponsored live shows, educational meetings, picnics and field days for many years.
 They were a vital force in developing the desire for a national mink organization.

-"Dr. E. Rendle Bowness who has been active for better organization in Ontario, deals with the desirability of a national mink association in the current issue of the house organ (The Master Rancher) put out by the firm he represents.
-He outlines a plan which proposes first local, then provincial, then a national body.
-Here in part is what he says: `the mink rancher has been and still is a rugged individualist but the need for more definite organization of the mink industry throughout Canada is being brought home to him every day.'
+"Dr E. Rendle Bowness who has been active for better organization in Ontario, deals with the desirability of a national mink association in the current issue of the house organ (The Master Rancher) put out by the firm he represents.
+He outlines a plan which proposes first a local, then a provincial, then a national body.
+Here in part is what he says: `The mink rancher has been and still is a rugged individualist but the need for more definite organization of the mink industry throughout Canada is being brought home to him every day.'

 "The first step in organization, as in building a house, is the construction of a sound foundation.
 The foundation of any breed organization must be the individuals developing the livestock throughout the country.
-Thus the first stage is the formation of a strong local association where ever there is a concentration of mink ranchers.
-There are a number of such organizations throughout Canada, but as yet there are not sufficient of them to be truly representative of the mink ranchers as a whole.
+Thus the first stage is the formation of a strong local association wherever there is a concentration of mink ranchers.
+There are several such organizations throughout Canada, but as yet there are not sufficient of them to be truly representative of the mink ranchers as a whole.
 More local associations must be formed, and in some cases more active support given to those already in existence.